 Why the Point Spread Hasn’t Mattered When Betting Bowl Game Underdogs

 Bowl season (most of it, anyway) pits college football’s best teams against one another.
-It seems like the perfect time to take underdogs with the points, figuring the dog can keep it close given the relative talent and ability of each team is pretty even.
+It seems like the perfect time to take underdogs with the points, figuring the dog can keep it close given the relative talent and ability of each team is closer to even.

 But that just hasn’t been the case during bowl season.
-Underdogs usually win outright, or lose and don’t cover the spread.
-Let me explain.
+Underdogs usually win outright, or the favorite wins and covers the spread.
+It’s the same way in the Super Bowl.
+This isn’t a predictive trend — there’s no guarantee it will continue happening — but it’s interesting nonetheless.

 The Four Results of a College Football Bet